-If the answer is yes, your BFF could be the reason why.
-They could be the one stopping you!
+If the answer is yes, your so-called BFF could be the reason why!

-Who do you speak to the most every single day?
-First thing in the morning?
-Each and every hour?
-Nearly every minute until the sun sets?
+The one you speak to every single day.
+First thing in the morning.
+Each and every hour.

 That’s right.
 Yourself.

-It can make us feel good about ourselves, give us courage and guide us to success.
+It can make us feel good about ourselves, give us courage and guide us to reach goals.

-Or it verbally abuses us, paralyzes forward moment and causes failure.
+Or it verbally abuses us, paralyzes progress, and causes failure.

 Bad inner voice!
 Bad friend!